fredwu/datamappify/README.md

   for_entity User

   # specify the default data provider for unmapped attributes
+  # optionally you may use `Datamappify.config` to config this globally
   default_provider :ActiveRecord

   # specify any attributes that need to be mapped